 Collaboration Agreement

 The AI Art Collaboration Agreement template is beefier than the license template, because the relationship between the parties is more involved.
-You can use this agreement any time two or more people are working together on an AI art system—including a scenario where multiple developers are working together to build and train an algorithm on public domain material, or a scenario where artists and developers are teaming up to create a system that produces outputs similar to the artists own work.
+You can use this agreement any time two or more people are working together on an AI art system—including a scenario where multiple developers are working together to build and train an algorithm on public domain material, or a scenario where artists and developers are teaming up to create a system that produces outputs similar to the artists’ own work.

 The Collaboration Agreement is written for a project where you and your collaborators use existing artistic works (what we call “Inputs”) to train an existing machine learning algorithm (the “Learning Algorithm”) and create a new algorithm (the “Trained Algorithm”) that produces artistic works (the “Outputs”).
 The agreement is set up so that the collaborators co-own the Trained Algorithm and the Outputs.
 In copyright terms, this is a joint work, and it means that both parties can use the materials however they want.
 The template allows the parties the option to put some limits on that, and require all the collaborators to agree before the materials are used for misinformation or commercial advertising or before any party sells their rights to someone else.